Miamiohlibs/MyGuide/README.md

 - set `circSystem` to `"Alma"`
 - configure the `alma` object with your Alma API credentials following the example shown in the `config/default_sample.json` file.

+##### Testing Circulation Configuration

+You can test the circulation configuration by running `npm run circTest`.
+This will initiate a command-line application to the ILS and display the circulation information a user.

 #### Running the app

 The recommended way to run the app in production is to use a process manager like `pm2`.
 To start the app with `pm2`, run `pm2 start app.js`.
 To stop the app, run `pm2 stop app.js`.
 To restart the app, run `pm2 restart app.js`.
 If you are running more than one instance of the app, you can use the `--name` flag to give each instance a unique name, e.g. `pm2 start app.js --name myguide-production`.